 The year 1996 also yielded a great surprise on the state government level.
 The State of Michigan ended the year with a large surplus of funds and Governor John Engler awarded the Michigan Council for Arts and Cultural Affairs (MCACA) ten million dollars for capital improvements to art spaces throughout the state of Michigan.
 Also to our delight, MCACA thought Flint could use an expanded arts council and they awarded $114,000 to GFAC.

 To make a long construction story short, GFAC opened with 6,000 square feet of art space, offices and work space, to the public with a packed house of more than 400 visitors in March of 1998.
 A new era for GFAC had begun.
+Due to several years of daily reports on the project in the news, our marketing dilemma was solved.
+Greater Flint Arts Council was now a household word throughout Genesee County.

 With their new status as a property owner the year that followed brought great change to Greater Flint Arts Council.
 The success of the project to save the Peerless Building and the constant media attention shaped a new era of public opinion about GFAC and their ability to serve our community.
 Attendance at GFAC produced events increased dramatically.
 “Ask the Arts Council” became a staple response to many inquiries and GFAC staff were asked to serve on many boards and committees.
 Resources became available to help GFAC become the leader in the arts community.